Dotine History, Family Crest & Coats of Arms

 Spelling variations in names were a common occurrence before English spelling was standardized a few hundred years ago.
 In the Middle Ages, even the literate spelled their names differently as the English language incorporated elements of French, Latin, and other European languages.
 Many variations of the name Dotine have been found, including Dodington, Doddington, Doddingston and others.

 Early Notables of the Dotine family (pre 1700)

-Migration of the Dotine family to Ireland
+Migration of the Dotine family

 Families began migrating abroad in enormous numbers because of the political and religious discontent in England.
 Often faced with persecution and starvation in England, the possibilities of the New World attracted many English people.
 Although the ocean trips took many lives, those who did get to North America were instrumental in building the necessary groundwork for what would become for new powerful nations.
 Some of the first immigrants to cross the Atlantic and come to North America bore the name Dotine, or a variant listed above: John Doddington arrived in Georgia in 1773.